-Another great reason to go to Paris on a babymoon is the food.
+Another great reason to pick Paris as your babymoon destinations in Europe is the food.
 We started our days off right with a hot breakfast each morning at our hotel with fresh pastries like chocolate croissants.
 While you are out you can always grab a crepe to enjoy and there are so many wonderful cafes that make for a perfect resting spot in the early afternoon.

 Paris is a magical city with tons to do and see.
 The summer can get very hot and uncomfortable but any other time can make for a lovely babymoon.